simonneutert/first-aid-helper-telegram-bot/README.md

 It is interactive with buttons, following the medical predefined path of action.

+**If you speak an unsupported language, please send in a translation.
+Either in yaml, or anything else, we will make it fit!**

 ## Environment / Setup

 Please [setup a telegram bot](https://core.telegram.org/bots) for you to test.
 Then provide the given key via ENV (see below).